dianadiasds/prime-client/README.md

 ### Frameworks and libraries used

-- Redux: managent state of aplication
+- Redux: management state of aplication
 - Superagent: client REST

 ### How to start this project locally